iKlotho/pypgtune/README.md

 # pypgtune

-Python CLI tool for webapp called PgTune
+Python CLI wrapper for https://pgtune.leopard.in.ua/